MichaelSchmidle/writory-hugo/content/books/getting-started/quick-start/index.md

 draft: true
 ```

 Complete it to your liking.
+Add the corresponding ``authors: []`` and ``series: ""`` (depending on your default content language and the taxonomies configured in [step 3](#3-configure-hugo-to-use-the-writory-theme)).

 Then add chapters, series and authors by running the following commands in your terminal:

 ```
 hugo new --kind chapter books/my-first-book/my-first-chapter